 1. Attached as Exhibit D, Financial Projections is the Debtor's projected Income and Expense Statement.
 The Financial Projections are essentially an income and expense statement prepared on a cash basis.
 The Financial Projections assume that Condominium Fees will increase by 3% per year and the Plan Dividend Assessment and Capital Reserve Fund Assessment will be made.
 Expenses are projected to increase by 2.5%.
-The Financial Projections assume that the Bank will elect Bank Option A and hold an Allowed Secured Claim in the amount of \$350,000, which will bear interest at the rate of 4.25% per annum and be repaid over the period beginning on the Effective Date and ending on January 5, 2018.
+The Financial Projections assume that the Bank and the Debtor will enter into Modified Bank Loan Documents and hold an Allowed Secured Claim in the estimated amount of \$350,000, which will bear interest at the rate of 4.
+5% per annum and be repaid over the period beginning on the Effective Date and ending on January 5, 2018.

-2. The Debtor will pay for the essential Capital Improvements identified in Exhibit E, Capital Improvements and Projected Cost out of the Capital Reserve Fund because the Bank may or may not make the Bank Capital Improvements Loan.
+2. The Debtor will pay for the essential Capital Improvements identified in Exhibit E, Capital Improvements and Projected Cost out of the Capital Reserve Fund because the Bank may or may not make the Bank Capital Improvements Line.
 The Financial Projections show that the Debtor will have sufficient funds to pay the dividends due under the Plan after paying its operating costs and expenses.
 Consequently, the Debtor expects to be able to make the payments required by the Plan.